4 Ways You Might Trick Rather Than Treat Your Users

 Probably the worst trick you can pull on your users is leaving them to find the bugs in your software.
 How often do you open an app and find that upon clicking a button, it crashes, freezes, or some functionality stops working?
 First off, you become frustrated because it’s not working and then, at some point you may give up and not use it again if the bug(s) are just too bothersome.

-Make sure to test, test, test so there are no pests in your software!
+Make sure to test as much as possible so there are no pests in your software!

 We invite you to treat your users by testing your system to improve its quality and leave the tricks for this Halloween’s trick or treaters instead!